-- I. Supervised patient care in the intensive care unit. - · Residents will initially be directly observed with patients, to facilitate the acquisition of excellent history taking, physical exam, and procedural skills. - · As residents become more proficient, they will interact independently with patients and present cases to faculty. - · Initial emphasis will be on diagnosis and basic management. - · When residents have mastered these skills, focus will be on medical decision-making, and residents will work with supervising physicians to finalize a care plan.
+- I. Supervised patient care in the intensive care unit. - Residents will initially be directly observed with patients, to facilitate the acquisition of excellent history taking, physical exam, and procedural skills.

+$\cdot\,$ As residents become more proficient, they will interact independently with patients and present cases to faculty.

+- · Initial emphasis will be on diagnosis and basic management. - When residents have mastered these skills, focus will be on medical decisionmaking, and residents will work with supervising physicians to finalize a care plan.

 - II.
 Conferences

 - · Specialty-specific didactics

 - III.
 Independent study

-- · See E-file articles provided by faculty and Reading List provided in the Introduction to Critical Care at the front of this document
+- \cdot See E-file articles provided by faculty and Reading List provided in the Introduction to Critical Care at the front of this document

 - · Online educational resources

-- · Society of Critical Care Medicine register for LearnICU
+- · Society of Critical Care Medicine register for the LearnICU app

 - · American Thoracic Society ATS reading List

-- · MKSAP
+- \cdot MKSAP

-- · Up to Date
+- \cdot Up to Date

 - · Clinical Key

 - I. Case and procedure logs

 - II.
-Mini-CEX bedside evaluation tool
+Mini-CEX

 - III.
-Verbal mid-rotation individual feedback
+Bedside evaluation tool

 - IV.
+Verbal feedback

-360 Evaluation
+- V. 360 Evaluation

-- V. Attending written evaluation of resident at the end of the month based on rotation observations and chart review
+- VI.
+Attending evaluations of resident